Ospreys in Britain: Recolonisation of Wales

 An unexpected result of the Rutland translocation project was the establishment of two nests in Wales in 2004.
 One was near Welshpool in Montgomeryshire and the other at the RSPB Glaslyn Osprey Project at Pont Croesor, near Porthmadog in north Wales.
 In both cases the adult male, although originally from Scotland, had been translocated to Rutland.
 In 2022 the female osprey at Glaslyn returned for a 19th breeding season at the site, from which she has raised 41 young.
+The Glaslyn female did not return from migration in 2023, but a new female joined the established male at the nest and successful breeding continued at the site.

 In 2011 the Dyfi Osprey Project reported that an unringed male osprey and a female which fledged from Rutland Water in 2008 had successfully raised chicks at a new nest site near the river Dyfi in Wales.
 By the end of 2019 the project had raised 19 chicks.